andrei-stoica/website/content/post/Welcome.md

 interesting technologies.

 I am currently pursuing a Masters in Computer Science, supervised by [Dr Ken Pu](http://db.science.uoit.ca/).
-My work will focus on automatic topic discovery and understanding of text data.
-This will provide a large part of the posts made here in the future.
+My work focuses on text mining and natural language processing queries in relational databases.

 This site also host my resume and links to my profiles on other platforms.